anthony-o/jhod/README.md

 # jhod - Java HTML on Desktop

-**jhod** is a platform which enables you to write desktop applications with all Web technologies for the GUI, and use Java JVM for "backend" (or heavy) processes.
+**jhod** is a platform which enables you to develop desktop applications with all Web technologies for the GUI (HTML, JavaScript, CSS...), and use Java JVM for "backend" (or heavy) processes.

 It is based on [NW.js](http://nwjs.io/) + [Jersey](http://jersey.java.net/).
 So you can use HTML5 for frontend (for example) and use JAX-RS APIs as entry points for your Java processes.